Howrah–Kharagpur line: New lines

 The Howrah–Kharagpur stretch has three lines.
-There is a plan to build a fourth line for the Santragachi–Panskura–Kharagpur stretch.
+There is a plan to build a fourth line for the Santragachi–Panskura–Kharagpur stretch.Also there is a plan to construct third line in Panskura–Haldia Section for better utilization of goods train from Haldia Port.

 Car and loco sheds

 There are EMU car sheds at Tikiapara (for Howrah), Panskura and Kharagpur.
 Kharagpur has a diesel loco shed which houses WDM-2, WDM-3A and WDM-3B locos.
 Nimpura (for Kharagpur) has an electric loco shed.
 Santragachi has an electric loco shed and also an outstation trip shed.
 It houses WAP-4 and WAP-7 locos and can take in 50+ locos.
 Santragachi also has arrangements for rake maintenance.
 Kharagpur has workshops for loco, carriage and wagon overhaul.

 Speed limits

-The main line is classified as a "Group A" line which can take speeds up to 160 km/hr.
-The branch lines have speed limits within 100 km/hr.
+The main line is classified as a "Group A" line which can take speeds up to 160 km/h.
+The Panskura–Haldia line has a speed limit up to 130 km/h and Tamluk–Digha line has a speed limit up to 110 km/h.